top of page

 imaret – public soup kitchen funded by a vakıf foundation

-saray rasyonalitesi – palace rationality; structural logic governing dynastic survival
+saray rasyonalitesi – palace rationality, the structural logic governing dynastic survival

 Frequently Asked Questions (FAQ)